Tony Johor Kaki Travels for Food · Heritage · Culture · History

 The earliest Chinese in the Malay peninsula and archipelago (today's Malaysia, Indonesia and southern Thailand) arrived as early as the Han dynasty (202 BC - 220 AD).
 They were sojourners and traders who came in junks with the Northeast Monsoon during the winter.
 Among them were pilgrim monks on their way to India in search of Buddhist scriptures and traders who came for spices, aromatic wood, and hornbill casques (ivory) in the fabled spice islands.

 (The spices would take the overland Silk Road from southern China to Europe where they fetch astronomic prices.
-The Silk Road of legend operated from around 100 BC till around 1500 when the Europeans found the sea route to the spice islands.)
+The Silk Road of legend operated from around 100 BC till around 1500 when the Europeans [Portuguese first] found the sea route to the spice islands.)

 The offsprings of Chinese trader and local marriages are known as Peranakan which means "local born" in Malay.
 Males of known as Baba and ladies are addressed as Nyonya.